 Ryan has a bachelor of science in Applied and Computational Mathematical Science from the University of Washington, a degree that includes heavy coursework in Mathematics, Computer Science, Statistics, and Physics.
-He is currently completing a Master of Science degree in Experimental Psychology at WWU.
-In the Department of Psychology at Western, Ryan is conducting research related to specific reading disability (dyslexia).
+He also completed graduate coursework in Experimental Psychology at WWU.
+In the Department of Psychology at Western, Ryan conducted research related to specific reading disability (dyslexia).

-Though Ryan is currently conducting research on dyslexia and tutoring children with reading and spelling difficulties, he continues to tutor all ages at all levels in Mathematics and Science.
+Though Ryan has research experience in dyslexia and tutoring experience with children with reading and spelling difficulties, he continues to tutor all ages at all levels in Mathematics and Science.
 He has tutored hundreds of students in

 - Elementary Principles (Fractions, etc.)